nhlutterodt/QuizTimeHTML/README.md

 Quick start (local)

-1. Create a .env file in the project root with your OpenAI API key:

-   OPENAI_API_KEY=sk-...
+1. Copy the example env and add your OpenAI key locally (PowerShell example):

+   Copy-Item .env.example .env
+   # Then open .env and set OPENAI_API_KEY to your real key (do NOT commit it).

 2. Initialize npm and install dependencies: